When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Introduction

-Mass uncertainties for key megamaser disk AGN include: NGC~4258 (7\%), NGC~3079 (10\%), Circinus (23\%), NGC~1068 ($<$1\%), NGC~1194 (10\%), and NGC~4945 (40\%) \citep{Greene2016, Zhang2024}.
+The mass uncertainties for key megamaser disk AGN are heterogeneous because some systems have joint geometric maser fits for mass and distance, while others use an adopted external distance or have more complicated maser structure.
+In Table~\ref{tab:md}, the quoted mass uncertainties range from the percent level for NGC~4258 to $\sim$7\% for NGC~1194, $\sim$15\% for NGC~1068, and $\sim$25\% for Circinus; NGC~3079 and NGC~4945 are treated more cautiously because their maser distributions do not provide the same kind of simple, geometrically thin, precision Keplerian disk fit.
 These uncertainties are comparable to those reported by the Event Horizon Telescope Collaboration (EHTC) for M87* and Sagittarius~A* and are also consistent with mass estimates from gas and stellar dynamical modeling in M87*, which range from roughly $\sim$6-20\% \citep{Walsh2013, Liepold2023, Simon2024, Gebhardt2011}, although they remain less precise than estimates from stellar orbital constraints for Sgr~A* -- 0.28\% \citep{GRAVITYCollaboration2022} and 1.8\% \citep{Do2019}.
-The value of water maser targets also lies in their ability to enable direct comparisons between water maser-based masses and stellar or gas dynamical estimates, as in the rare cross-checking studies of \citet{Thater2021}, which help to quantify systematic uncertainties.
-This advantage extends to all our key sources, for which X-ray spectra provide a complementary means of refining the BH mass and inclination using priors derived from water maser geometry.
-In this way, X-ray spectral modeling can cross-check both parameters and evaluate the consistency between dynamical and radiative methods, as demonstrated for NGC~4258 \citep{Gliozzi2021, Trze2011, Yang2007}.
+The value of water maser targets also lies in their ability to enable direct comparisons between masses based on water masers and stellar or gas dynamical estimates, as in the rare comparison studies of \citet{Thater2021}, which help to quantify systematic uncertainties.
+For our key sources, X-ray spectra can use water-maser geometry as a prior, refining the BH mass and maser disk inclination to higher precision while checking consistency between dynamical and radiative methods, as demonstrated for NGC~4258 \citep{Gliozzi2021, Trze2011, Yang2007}.